dark-side/sports_hub_ruby_skeleton/README.md

 ### Run Docker Compose

-Navigate to the directory where the repositories were cloned and run:
+Navigate to the back-end application directory and run:

 ```sh
 docker compose up